Codecademy/docs/content/python/concepts/scope/scope.md

 ---
-Title: 'Scope'
+Title: "Scope"
-Description: 'Scope refers to the areas where variables are visible and accessible.'
+Description: "Scope refers to the areas where variables are visible and accessible."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Conceptual'
+  - "Conceptual"
-  - 'Scope'
+  - "Scope"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Scope** refers to the areas where variables are visible and accessible.
 Variables that can be accessed anywhere in a Python program are in the global scope.
 Conversely, variables that are defined within the body of structures like classes and methods exist only in the local scope.